neildawson/neildawson.github.io/_work/uxcompanion.md

 ![Three views: the article index, description, and resources]({{ "/assets/uxcompanion/screens.jpg" | absolute_url }})
 <span class="post-meta">Three views: the article index, description, and resources</span>

-Topics can be browsed from the searchable index view, and each topic has a 50-character summary, a 100-word description, and 2-5 resources for further reading.
+Topics can be browsed from the searchable index view, and each topic has a one-line summary, a short description, and a few resources for further reading.
 We hand-picked every resource to ensure a range of mediums and complexity.

 ## UX Companion today